-Name Value When defined ARMCOMPILER_VERSION Mmmuu xx Always set.
+Name Value When defined ARMCOMPILER_VERSION Mmmuux x Always set.
 Specifies the version number of the compiler, armclang.
-The format is Mmmuuxx, where: M is the major version number, 6. mm is the minor version number. uu is the update number. xx is reserved for ARM internal use.
+The format is Mmmuuxx, where: M is the major version number, 6. mm is the minor version number. uu is the update number. xx is reserved for Arm internal use.
 You can ignore this for the purposes of checking whether the current release is a specific version or within a range of versions.
-For example, version 6.3 update 1 is displayed as 6030154, where 54 is a number for ARM internal use.
-ARMCC_VERSION Mmmuu xx A synonym forARMCOMPILER_VERSION. arm 1 Defined when targeting the A32 or T32 instruction sets with AArch32 targets, for exampletarget=arm-arm-none-eabi.
-See alsoaarch64 aarch64 1 Defined when targeting the A64 instruction set withtarget=aarch64-arm-none-eabi.
+For example, version 6.3 update 1 is displayed as 6030154, where 54 is a number for Arm internal use.
+ARMCC_VERSION Mmmuux x A synonym forARMCOMPILER_VERSION. arm 1 Defined when targeting AArch32 state withtarget=arm-arm-none-eabi.
+See alsoaarch64 aarch64 1 Defined when targeting AArch64 state withtarget=aarch64-arm-none- eabi.
 See alsoarm cplusplus ver Defined when compiling C++ code, and set to a value that identifies the targeted C++ standard.
-For example, when compiling with -xc++ - std=gnu++98, the compiler sets this macro to 199711L.
+For example, when compiling with -xc++ -std=gnu ++98, the compiler sets this macro to 199711L.
 You can use thecplusplus macro to test whether a file was compiled by a C compiler or a C++ compiler.
 CHAR_UNSIGNED 1 Defined if and only if char is an unsigned type.
 EXCEPTIONS 1 Defined when compiling a C++ source file with exceptions enabled.
 GNUC ver Always set.
 It is an integer that shows the current major version of the compatible GCC version.
 GNUC_MINOR ver Always set.
 It is an integer that shows the current minor version of the compatible GCC version.
 INTMAX_TYPE type Always set.
 Defines the correct underlying type for the intmax_t typedef.
 NO_INLINE 1 Defined if no functions have been inlined.
 The macro is always defined with optimization level -00 or if the -fno-inline option is specified.
-OPTIMIZE 1 Defined when -01, -02, -03, -0fast, -0z, or -0s is specified.
-OPTIMIZE_SIZE 1 Defined when -Os or -Oz is specified.
+OPTIMIZE 1 Defined when -01, -02, -03, -Ofast, -0z, or -0s is specified.
+OPTIMIZE_SIZE 1 Defined when -0s or -0z is specified.
 PTRDIFF_TYPE type Always set.
 Defines the correct underlying type for the ptrdiff_t typedef.
 SIZE_TYPE type Always set.
 Defines the correct underlying type for the size_t typedef.
-SOFTFP 1 Set to 1 when compiling with software floating-point on 32-bit targets.
+SOFTFP 1 Set to 1 when compiling with -mfloat-abi=softfp for targets in AArch32 state.
 Set to 0 otherwise.
+STDC 1 Always set.
+Signifies that the compiler conforms to ISO Standard C.

-Name Value When defined STDC 1 Always set.
-Signifies that the compiler conforms to ISO Standard C. STRICT_ANSI 1 Defined if you specify theansi option or specify one of thestd=c options . thumb 1 Defined if you specify the -mthumb option.
+Name Value When defined STRICT_ANSI 1 Defined if you specify theansi option or specify one of thestd=c options . thumb 1 Defined if you specify the -mthumb option.
 UINTMAX_TYPE type Always set.
 Defines the correct underlying type for the uintmax_t typedef.
 VERSION ver Always set.
 A string that shows the underlying Clang version.
 WCHAR_TYPE type Always set.
 Defines the correct underlying type for the wchar_t typedef.
 WINT_TYPE type Always set.
 Defines the correct underlying type for the wint_t typedef.

-1.69 --version\number on page 1-102.
+1.69 --version\number on page 1-103.

-1.63 -std on page 1-95.
+1.63 -std on page 1-96.